Frequently Asked Questions

 Students who have completed their sophomore year of high school prior to the beginning of CPCC’s summer session may take summer classes.
 All students will be responsible for student fees and books.
 Tuition is covered by the state.

 17. Is it possible to substitute courses not on the pathway for those that are?

 Students may take a higher level math class on technical pathways with departmental permission.
 Students may also take higher level math classes on transfer pathways if they submit proper AP Exam Scores to the math division or the CCP Coordinator.
 Reminder: These are college level math courses and high school pre-calculus is not the same as CPCC's MAT 171 and MAT 172.
 Other substitutions are sometimes possible on an individual basis.

 18. The program is tuition free.
 Why does my student have an account balance?

 The program is tuition free, but students are responsible for paying student fees.
 These fees vary widely based upon number of credit hours and required labs.
 CMS pays these fees for its students with the exception of a nominal insurance fee that cannot be waived or paid by anyone other than the student.
-The program is not tuition free during the summer term.

 19. What is the deadline for dropping a class?

 The drop and withdrawal procedures and deadlines are the same for all CPCC students, including CCP students.
 The drop date is 10% of the class meeting.
 The withdrawal date is 35% of the class meeting.
 These dates differ for each class but should be on the syllabus.
 Students need to pay close attention to these dates because these grades will be part of their high school GPA and will appear on their college transcript.

 20. What is the difference between CCP classes and AP or IB classes?